Exhaust port gasket, springs, and studs

 A. How to tighten the Top 80 exhaust flange nuts against the springs

-If the inside surface of the cylinder exhaust port is damaged (has ridges or grooves), it can be repaired with the exhaust port repair tool that is available from Miniplane-USA.
+- If the surface of the aluminum cylinder exhaust port is damaged (has ridges or grooves), it can be repaired with the exhaust port repair tool that is available from Miniplane-USA.

-If case nuts were provided that are not the locking type (or are worn out), put a drop of blue threadlock on the studs about 14mm out from the cylinder head before installing the nuts.
+- In case the exhaust flange nuts are not of the locking type (or are worn out), put a drop of blue threadlock on the studs about 14mm out from the cylinder head before re-installing the nuts.
+Remember that threadlock will not work if there is any grease or oil on the parts being treated.

 B. Installing the exhaust port gasket on the Top 80

 The copper exhaust gasket on the Top 80 will eventually split/crack after many hours (100+) and should be checked periodically.
 For minimal leaking around the exhaust port here is the best way to do it.
 If these steps are not followed exactly, there will be leaks.
-Remember that serious leaks in the exhaust system will lean out the fuel mixture.
+Remember that serious leaks in the exhaust system may lean out the fuel mixture and this can burn up the engine.

 Special materials needed: Permatex Ultra Grey RTV sealant (or equivalent)